GEEKWALLETSRL/arnipay-sdk-php/tests/integration/README.md

 ## Requirements

-- A running local server instance at the URL specified in the `.env` file
+- A running server instance at the URL specified in the `.env` file
 - Valid API credentials configured in the `.env` file

 ## Setup